department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/forms-status-on-My-VA/FE-documentation-MVP.md

 - Request to be a substitute claimant for a deceased claimant (VA Form 21P-0847)

+Once one of these forms are submitted, they will be represented as a card on My VA.
 The cards with the statuses of submission in progress, received, and action needed correspond to these forms.

 ## Form Status card - Submission in progress